De Havilland Gyron

 The de Havilland PS.23 or PS.52 Gyron, originally the Halford H-4, was Frank Halford's last turbojet design while working for de Havilland.
 Intended to outpower any design then under construction, the Gyron was the most powerful engine of its era, producing 20000 lbf "dry", and 27000 lbf with reheat.

 The design proved too powerful for contemporary aircraft designs and saw no production use.
-It was later scaled down to 45% of its original size to produce the de Havilland Gyron Junior, which was somewhat more successful.
+It was later scaled down to 45% of its original size to produce the de Havilland Gyron Junior, which was more successful.

 Design and development

 The Gyron was Halford's first axial-flow design, a complete departure from his earlier centrifugal-flow engines based on Whittle-like designs, the Goblin (H-1) and Ghost (H-2).
 The Gyron was also one of the first engines designed specifically for supersonic flight.